Bottom-up Analysis of Ro-Vibrational Helical Dichroism

-Several existing enantiomer-sensitive methods rely on the analysis of the multipole moments of the molecule.
-The (vibrational) circular dichroism -- the standard method to detect chirality -- concerns the \eomo~term and has already been exhaustively investigated \cite{Stephens1985,BUCKINGHAM1987,Mun2019,Lovesey2019}.
+Existing enantiomer-sensitive spectroscopy techniques rely on the analysis of the multipole moments of the molecule.
+The (vibrational) circular dichroism---the standard method to detect chirality---is based on the \eomo~coupling and has already been exhaustively investigated \cite{Stephens1985,BUCKINGHAM1987,Mun2019,Lovesey2019}.
 It draws on the fact that the electric dipole moment of a chiral molecule transforms as a vector, and thus picks up a minus sign, under mirror reflection, while the magnetic dipole, which is a pseudovector, is invariant to it.
-A coexistence of both these multipoles implies that a molecule lacks a mirror symmetry plane (strictly speaking an improper rotation axis) and is, by definition, chiral.
-For this condition to be applicable, the molecular symmetry must permit at least one nonzero dipole moment, enabling this type of CD to probe chiral molecules across several symmetry groups.
+A coexistence of both these multipoles implies that a molecule lacks a mirror symmetry plane (strictly speaking, an improper rotation axis) and is, by definition, chiral.
+This type of CD can be exhibited by chiral molecules, for which the symmetry point group permits at least one nonzero dipole moment.
 However, the dichroism stemming from the \eomo ~term only depends on the intensity of the field, which makes other sources, where the dichroism can be enhanced by the structure of the field, attractive alternatives.

-One example, the phase sensitive microwave three-wave mixing technique \cite{Patterson2013,Patterson2013PRL}, exploits the fact that a non-zero product of all dipole moments $d_xd_yd_z\neq 0$ implies that the molecule is chiral \cite{Patterson2013,Ordonez2018,Ayuso2022}.
-Symmetry analysis reveals that only completely asymmetric ($C_1$) chiral molecules can be characterized this condition.
+One example\textemdash the phase sensitive microwave three-wave mixing technique \cite{Patterson2013PRL,Patterson2013}\textemdash exploits the fact that a non-zero product of all dipole moments $d_xd_yd_z\neq 0$ implies that the molecule is chiral~\cite{Patterson2013,Ordonez2018,Ayuso2022}.
+Symmetry analysis reveals that only completely asymmetric ($C_1$) chiral molecules can be characterized by this condition.

 Our work explores another direction -- the conditions for chirality stemming from the electric dipole and quadrupole moments of the molecule.
-The \eoet~term-induced dichroism can be enhanced with appropriately structured fields, which makes it a promising prospect for future enantiomer-sensitive techniques.
+The dichroism induced by the \eoet~term can be enhanced with appropriately structured fields, which makes it a promising prospect for future enantiomer-sensitive techniques.
 Recently, the magnetic-dipole-magnetic quadrupole ($M_1$-$M_2$) coupling has also been suggested as a source of HD, which is equivalent to the \eoet~term from a symmetry standpoint \cite{Ji2024}.
-However, this and other higher-order terms, such as \etet, are difficult to detect experimentally due to low transition probabilities in the multipole expansion.\\
+However, this and other higher-order terms, such as \etet, are difficult to detect experimentally due to low transition probabilities in the multipole expansion.